dataforseo/PythonClient/docs/DataforseoLabsApi.md

-‌ for more info please visit 'https://docs.dataforseo.com/v3/dataforseo_labs/bing/relevant_pages/live/?bash'
+‌ This endpoint will provide you with rankings and traffic data for the web pages of the specified domain.
+You will be able to review each page’s ranking distribution and estimated monthly traffic volume from both organic and paid searches. for more info please visit 'https://docs.dataforseo.com/v3/dataforseo_labs/bing/relevant_pages/live/?bash'

 ### Example